soffes/blog/published/2008-10-01-samsoffes/samsoffes.markdown

 ---
-title: samsoff.es
+tags:
+- meta
-categories: meta web
+- web
 ---

+# samsoff.es

 So I bought a new domain.
 It was super expensive, but it saves typing 3 more characters.
 I need to start switching all of my email and such now.
 Any old links, will still work and redirect.